Analysis from the Office for National Statistics (ONS) suggests there will be vast automation across the HR board.

 This is not much comfort for those just starting out in their HR careers.

-The ONS report makes comparisons based on age with 20-24 year olds most likely to be replaced with those aged between 35-39 least likely to be replaced.
+The ONS report makes comparisons based on age with 20-24 year olds most likely to be replaced.
+And those aged between 35-39 least likely to be replaced.
 This matches with our experience of delivering CIPD qualifications.

-We are seeing more younger students, who are either choosing to or being pushed by their employer, skip the foundation course and move straight to CIPD Level 5.
+We are seeing more younger students skip the foundation course and move straight to CIPD Level 5.
 This may well protect them from a certain amount of automation as they are developing key management skills.
 As an employer, this does make me worry that the focus on management can be to the detriment of the high-quality practical skills the HR profession is built upon.

 The CIPD are planning to revise their HR and learning and development qualifications for September 2020.
 It will be interesting to discover how they respond to existing and predicted changes in the field of HR in the update of their qualifications.